Loading information...

 This sequential approach reflects broader societal changes where individuals prioritize stability and financial security before embarking on parenthood.

-For many, the decision to delay starting a family is influenced by the challenging economic landscape and the desire to provide a stable environment for future children.
+For many, the decision to delay starting a family is influenced by the challenging economic landscape, the pressure of student loan debt, and the desire to provide a stable environment for future children.

 The Personal Toll